- Face ID allows for two appearances: the primary appearance and an alternate appearance, with biometric data saved only on the iPhone.

 - Controlling home devices with the Home app.

 Despite all this, there are particularly sensitive actions (for example, changes to your Apple ID, certain iCloud settings, or Search) that will require your password.
-Face ID makes everyday life easier, but Apple maintains several additional barriers for high-risk operations..
+Face ID makes everyday life easier, but Apple maintains several additional barriers for high-risk transactions.

 How to add a second face (or “alternate appearance”) to Face ID